binlin1973/Mini_SIP_server_RUST/README.md

-# Mini_SIP_server_RUST
+# Mini_SIP_server (RUST)
-writen by RUST, the SIP server to handle standard SIP call flows, focusing on managing call setup and teardown; states from the initial INVITE to the final 200 OK response to the BYE request, including interim states.
+A lightweight SIP server written in RUST, implementing the full SIP call flow—from the initial `INVITE` through interim states to the final `200 OK` response for `BYE`.
+Focuses solely on call setup and teardown.

+NOTE 1:
+### NOTE 1: Server IP
-NOTE: Before building, open sip_defs.rs and set SIP_SERVER_IP_ADDRESS to the actual IP address your server will use at runtime:
+Before building, open `sip_defs.rs` and set `SIP_SERVER_IP_ADDRESS` to your server’s actual runtime IP:

 pub const SIP_SERVER_IP_ADDRESS: &str = "192.168.184.128"; // Example—change as needed

+### NOTE 2:
-NOTE: The following entries define the actual SIP phone numbers that can register.

-You only need to set or add SIP phone numbers (e.g., “1001”–“1006”).

-Do NOT modify the `ip_str` and `port` fields—those defaults will be automatically replaced with each phone’s actual IP and port upon REGISTER.
+The array below lists the only SIP phone numbers that can register.
+To add or change users, simply edit the username entries (e.g., “1001”–“1006”).
+Do not touch the default ip_str and port values — these will be automatically overwritten with each phone’s actual IP and port upon REGISTER.

 lazy_static! {